Nampeyo 3 (signed); painted by a daughterCulture:

 This jar is signed “Nampeyo/Fannie” and marked “1942” in pen.
 Apparently, Nampeyo formed it and her daughter Fannie painted it.

 While Fannie certainly became a master potter in her own right, her version of the family “eagle-tail” design is more static than her mother’s; Fannie’s incurved wings are bold and thick, which emphasizes the design element.
 In contrast, the overall design of Nampeyo’s eagle-tail jar (see 2005-16) is full of tension and energy; her incurved elements are light and float around the incorporated background space.
-(For a full discussion of the difference in treatment of the eagle tail element by Fannie and her mother, see the extensive discussion concerning pot 2005-16 in Appendix C.) Monochromatic and small, jar 2007-12 was never intended to demonstrate Fannie’s range of ability as a painter.
+(For a discussion of the difference in treatment of the eagle tail element by Fannie and her mother, see the catalog entry fort 2005-16 .)
+Monochromatic and small, jar 2007-12 was never intended to demonstrate Fannie’s range of ability as a painter.
 Nevertheless, other eagle-tail pots by Fannie display a similar painting style.
 For example, see a very similar pot in this collection both formed and painted by Fannie (2009-01).

 In their tile book, Kim and Pat Messier publish a photograph of Nampeyo holding an eagle-tail jar.
 Her white hair and the cast of her eyes date the photograph to the 1930s—well after Nampeyo had lost her eyesight and was no longer painting .
-Fannie was painting most of her mother’s pottery at the time and the eagle-tail feathers shown are typical of the daughter’s heavier rendition.
+The eagle-tail feathers shown are typical of the daughter’s heavier rendition.
 Hitchcock and Stanislawski provide the first systematic study of identification marks and signatures on Hopi-Tewa and Hopi pots.
 They write that “Pots signed ‘Nampeyo-Fannie were probably molded by Nampeyo and painted by Fannie, and date between 1932 and Nampeyo’s death in 1942.
 Pottery signed “Fannie Nampeyo” was made by Fannie alone, after 1942 (1976:52).”

 Barbara Kramer cites a slightly earlier date of the used of the Nampeyo/Fannie signature.
 Pots with the signature “Nampeyo,” she writes, “were formed after 1930 by the Old Lady and painted by a daughter (Kramer,1996:134, 158).”